 Now you have an opening called a stoma in your belly.
 Waste will pass through the stoma into a pouch that collects it.
 You will need to take care of the stoma and empty the pouch many times a day.

-People who have had an ileostomy can usually eat a normal diet.
+People who have had an ileostomy can most often eat a normal diet.
 But some foods may cause problems.
 Foods that may be fine for some people may cause trouble for others.

 Doing these things will keep down the odor:

 - Using special deodorants or adding vanilla oil or peppermint extract to your pouch before closing it.
-Ask your doctor or nurse about this.
+Ask your health care provider about this.

 Control gas, if it is a problem:

 - Try not to swallow any air with your food.

 - DO NOT chew gum or drink through a straw.
 Both will make you swallow air.